gran4/gran4/README.md

 ## Grant Hur | Python Developer | AI Enthusiast

-Hi there! 👋 I'm Grant Hur, a Python developer with a passion for AI.
+Hi there! 👋 I'm Grant Hur, a Python developer on the cutting edge of using AI to boost my own productivity.
 Right now, I'm focused on ASDRP and improving my personal website.

 ### 🤝 Let's connect